Yusadolat/DicoBot/README.md

 # WhatsApp DicoBot

-WhatsApp DicoBot is a dictionary bot powered by Twilio WhatsApp API and Google Dictionary API 🤖 that enchances your messaging experience.
+WhatsApp DicoBot is a dictionary bot powered by Twilio WhatsApp API and Google Dictionary API 🤖 that enhances your messaging experience.

 When you search a word, you get the word meaning and it's usage.
 It's so fast and on point.
 This is how to beat your grammarian friends who bombard you with jaw threatening words. :laughing: